vapoursynth/vapoursynth/src/core/vsvulkanexec_protocol.md

 creating or freeing a pool) deadlocked against a worker thread in `notifyCaches` -> `sweepExecPools`, which needs no second plugin to be running.
 The check reads the lock free `queuedCeiling` instead.
-The other half of the rule cannot be enforced from in here and is stated in VSVulkan4.h: submit inside the bracket and call nothing else, and never hold both queues' locks, which are one non-recursive lock where the device has no dedicated transfer family.
+The other half of the rule cannot be enforced from in here and is stated in VSVulkan4.h: submit inside the bracket and call nothing else, and never hold two of the queues' locks: the two public ones are one non-recursive lock where the device has no dedicated transfer family, and the download queue, where it is a queue of its own, is never handed out.
 Frame property maps refuse nodes and functions (I25), so freeing a frame, which happens under `cacheLock` and inside release callbacks, never destroys a node or runs a function's free callback.